U.S. Motor Vehicle Export Documentation

 The typical light truck or passenger car can be exported under the general export license procedure, which requires no separate application.
 However, if the vehicle has a military purpose the shipper must apply to U.S. Department of Commerce’s Bureau of Industry and Security (BIS), [formerly the Bureau of Export Administration] for a special license.

-Also check out U.S. Customs and Border Protection trade site.
+Also, check out U.S. Customs and Border Protection’s webpage, Exporting a Motor Vehicle.

 When exporting, particularly for the first time, it is often helpful to consult with a customs broker/freight forwarder.
-While the United States Government can not recommend any private sector firm a list of these firms can be found at the website of the National Customs Brokers & Forwarders Assn of America.
+While the United States Government cannot recommend any private sector firm, a searchable membership directory can be found on website of the National Customs Brokers & Forwarders Association of America.